 Still, if the Staten Island Yanks push the envelope on free food and other such benefits, the Cyclones set the bar for sheer wackiness.
 In the past, they've offered free tickets for life to anyone who would agree to name their child "Brooklyn" or "Cy," and their staff has played 24 consecutive hours of baseball—seriously—for charity.
 In 2010, for example, they built a day around the TV show Jersey Shore (complete with uniforms that looked like Ed Hardy T-shirts, not to mention free hairstyling and dugout dance battles).
 More whimsical stunts are sure to follow this year.

 The Cyclones are a perfect fit for the amusement district they call home.
 "When I think about Brooklyn and Coney Island, I think of the Cyclones," says Johnson.
-While you're in their neighborhood, visit the new Luna Park, the classic Wonder Wheel or the team's namesake roller coaster, all open during baseball season.
+And they're not far from Luna Park, the Wonder Wheel or the team's namesake roller coaster, all open during baseball season.